-Your job opening could have hundreds of potential candidates.
-You need an efficient and effective way to narrow that list down to the best people.
+One open job could have hundreds of potential candidates.
+Employers need an efficient and effective way of narrowing that list to the best people.

 The Top 6 Best Job Posting Sites for Employers

 - Snagajob – Best for Hourly Jobs

 - AngelList – Best for Startups

 - FlexJobs – Best for Remote and Flexible Jobs

 While some job posting sites target the entire candidate pool, others are dedicated to a specific niche market.
 Each of the following six sites is worth looking into, especially if one specializes in solving your specific hiring needs.